 Task 11.
 Conduct a workshop with at least 15 representatives of state DOTs and other stakeholders to review the draft guidebook.
 Revise the draft guidebook and workshop materials taking into account feedback gathered during the workshop no later than 3 months after approval of Phase II.

 Task 12.
 Prepare final deliverables including: (1) a conduct of research that documents the entire research effort, (2) the guidebook, (3) the stand-alone roadmap, and (4) a stand-alone technical memorandum titled “Implementation of Research Findings and Products.”
-See Special Note C for additional information.
 The draft deliverables are due no later than 3 months after approval of Phase II.